 Posted by Nathalie Cano

-With a background in public relations, Nathalie has over nine years of experience in marketing and communications.
+Nathalie is no longer with Recruitics.
+She has a background in public relations, Nathalie has over nine years of experience in marketing and communications.
 She has worked with clients in professional sports, hospitality, non-profit, medical, finance, engineering, telecommunications and more.
-Specializing in social media, Nathalie focuses on project management, content creation, as well as paid social campaigns.
+Specializing in social media, Nathalie focused on project management, content creation, as well as paid social campaigns.